vossisboss/tutorial-series/introduction.md

 # Introduction

-Congratulations on completing the tutorial for your first Wagtail site!
+Congratulations on completing [Your first Wagtail site](https://docs.wagtail.org/en/stable/getting_started/tutorial.html) tutorial!
 Now that you've completed the tutorial and built a blog site from scratch, you should have a solid understanding of the basic building blocks of a Wagtail website.
 We hope you enjoyed learning all about Wagtail.

 Now that you can build a blog site with Wagtail, why stop there?
 We created this series of tutorials to help you grow your Wagtail knowledge.